A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Signal Processing for BD-RIS

 both having closed-form solutions as detailed in \cite{nerini2023closed,sun2024new}.
 Alternatively, $\mathbf{\Theta}$ can be decomposed as $\mathbf{\Theta} = \mathbf{\Psi}\mathbf{\Psi}^\mathsf{T}$ \cite{santamaria2023snr}.
 As such, the design of a unitary and symmetric matrix $\mathbf{\Theta}$ is equivalent to that of a unitary matrix $\mathbf{\Psi}\in\mathbb{C}^{M\times M}$, that is

-which can be obtained in closed form based on the knowledge of channels as detailed in \cite{santamaria2023snr}, or by directly using the Manifold method. \item \textit{Projection:} One can first relax the two constraints of $\mathbf{\Theta}$ and find a solution for a more tractable problem, such as the following problem:
+which can be obtained in closed form based on the knowledge of channels as detailed in \cite{santamaria2023snr}.
+The matrix decomposition requires around $\mathcal{O}(M^3)$ due to the use of eigenvalue and Takagi's decomposition. \item \textit{Projection:} One can first relax the two constraints of $\mathbf{\Theta}$ and find a solution for a more tractable problem, such as the following problem:

 and then applies the symmetric unitary projection to satisfy the original constraints \cite{fang2023low}.
 That is, with $\mathbf{\Theta}_\mathsf{opt}$ as the solution to (\ref{eq:prob_relaxed}) as detailed in \cite{fang2023low}, its symmetric projection is given by